🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Preparing the Boat

-Before I get into how's and when's of spraying gelcoat, there are basic housekeeping rules to cover:
+Before I get into the how and when of spraying gelcoat, there are basic housekeeping rules to cover:

 • Avoid applying gelcoat in direct sunlight.